Georgiana mural to be returned to its former glory

 Georgiana resident and master muralist Michelle Black is setting out to create a wonderful mural for Butler County residents.

-After speaking with the community and doing a lot of research, Black located old photos of how the mural used to look.
+After speaking with the community and a lot of research, Black located photos of how the mural used to look.
 According to Black, these photos were crucial for the design process to continue.

 “The logo used by Duckhead now isn’t the same logo the mural used when they originally painted it,” Black said.
 “Besides raising funds for the materials, our next step is contacting the company to confirm we have permission to use the old logo for the mural.”